python/cpython/Doc/library/warnings.rst

 Warnings that are only of interest to the developer are ignored by default.
 As such you should make sure to test your code with typically ignored warnings made visible.
-You can do this from the command-line by passing :option:`-Wd` to the interpreter (this is shorthand for :option:`-W default`).
+You can do this from the command-line by passing :option:`-Wd <-W>` to the interpreter (this is shorthand for :option:`-W default`).
 This enables default handling for all warnings, including those that are ignored by default.
 To change what action is taken for encountered warnings you simply change what